listenToRipley/python/Notes/Django.md

 While you pipenv shell is running, go to a new terminal window inside your project and run `python manage.py migrate`, this will apply all items lists in your variable above.
 Now if you refresh your database you should see all data fields created for this db.

 After you have complete the [models setup](#model), then you would run `python manage.py makemigrations` and django will take take of the migration requirements.
+You should see in the terminal that specific magrations were created and added to the migrations folder.

 ##### Files